Building Resiliency: Data-informed Interventions

 Step 1: View the webinar, either live or on-demand.

-Step 2: Complete the Post-test and Evaluation Form.
+Step 2: Complete the Post-test for CE Credit.
 You will select the type of credit you are requesting on this form.
 Select "Certificate of Attendance" if no credit is being requested.